 Pediatric palliative care is an approach to care to provide comfort, relieve suffering, and improve the quality of life for children with serious illnesses.
 The palliative care team addresses you and your child’s unique physical, emotional, and spiritual needs.
 They work closely with families and care providers to create a care plan that aligns with the child and family’s needs, values, and goals.
 Learn how the pediatric palliative care team can help.

-Your care team may use certain pain medicines to help treat your child’s pain.
-Learn about pain medications, how they are given, and questions to ask.
+Your care team may use pain medicines to help treat your child’s pain.
+Learn about pain medications, how they are given, and how to use them safely.

-Patient-controlled analgesia (PCA) is a method of pain relief that lets patients decide when to get a dose of pain medicine.
-They do this by pressing a button on the PCA pump.
+Patient-controlled analgesia (PCA) lets patients choose when to get a dose of pain medicine.
+Learn more about how a PCA pump works and what to expect.

 Explore the Quality of Life for Children with Cancer booklets, an 8-module educational series for parents and caregivers to learn about pediatric palliative care.